 “No one has ever written about the preparation and serving of meals as an expression of the Buddhadharma, nor have any teachers taught concerning these matters…. why must it be so?” asked the Zen Master Dōgen Zenji (1200-1253) in the first section of one of his most important text, the Eihei Shingi.

 Titled the Tenzo Kyōkun, the first chapter of this text is usually translated as Instructions [or teachings] for the Cook.
 As well as being a practical guide to managing a busy kitchen and serving the community, dig a little deeper and it is a profound teaching on how to develop a skilful and wholesome attitude to everyone and everything we encounter in our life.
 This opening chapter, the Tenzo Kyōkun, has been called ‘the most valuable religious text of all time’*.

 About The Blog

 The food I love to cook is vegetarian, seasonal, local and ethical, as well as colourful, smile-inducing and nourishing.
-I am inspired constantly by the creativity and ingenuity of the cooks and chefs around the world who generously share their discoveries in cook books, magazines, and blogs.
-I will, with a very gladdened heart, credit these artists and share links and photos as much as I can.
+I am inspired constantly by the creativity and ingenuity of the plant-based cooks and chefs around the world who generously share their creations in cook books, magazines, social media and blogs.

 *Kōshō Uchiyama Rōshi, ‘How to Cook Your Life’, 1983